farmera/sare_grant/study_results_balloons.md

 truly consistent relationship with the intensities of light that originally impinge upon the sensor.
 Details regarding how a JPEG file is processed by a particular camera are not easy to come by.
 Disabling this 'feature' is not usually a ready option.

-A source of artifact for JPEG images in spectral index preparation is compression and band distortion.
-Digital Image Compression (DIC) addresses issues of storage and transmission since storage space is at a premium in any consumer-grade camera.
-For our purposes, image compression and band distortion are less features than problems to be corrected.
-Compression and band distortion occur in the camera during capture and can impact the ability to utilize _all_ bandwidth data in post-processing.
+Other sources of artifact in JPEG images are compression and band distortion.
+Digital Image Compression (DIC) attempts to address the issue of storage and transmission since space is usually at a premium in a consumer-grade camera.
+For our purposes, image pre-processing, compression and band distortion are less features than issues to be corrected.
+They impact an ability to utilize _all_ the bandwidth data as in post-processing.
 JPEG files are automatically pre-processed in the camera though exactly how this occurs varies from model to model.
 Disabling this feature is not a ready option.

 While some consumer cameras support the RAW image format, RAW images are much larger and a problem during flight.